danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 is applicable to many scenarios.

-There’s a tradeoff between writing very generic steps (like checking for text anywhere on the page) and tightly scoped ones (like checking for a message within a specific DOM selector or data test id).
+There's a tradeoff between writing very generic steps (like checking for text anywhere on the page) and tightly scoped ones (like checking for a message within a specific DOM selector or data test id).
 Generic steps are easier to reuse but can lead to false positives, while tightly scoped steps are more robust but may break when the markup changes.
 For example, instead of:

 ```ruby
 Then("I should see {string}") do |text|